 1) Application to an Internship position which has already been approved by the BMFS faculty and Internship Coordinator.
-Openings will be posted on this webpage.
+Students are made aware of available positions by the faculty.
 Interested BMFS students may apply for these positions by filling out the Student Internship Placement form.

 2) The student may procure an internship position through independent means.
 A number laboratories have internship programs and regularly review applications for positions within their laboratory.
-If the student has been offered an internship position, and they would like to utilize this experience towards academic credit, then they must immediately inform the BMFS faculty of the position by filling out the Student Internship Placement form.
+If the student has been offered an internship position, and would like to utilize this experience towards academic credit, then he or she must immediately inform the BMFS faculty of the position by filling out the Student Internship Placement form.

 During 2015-2016, students obtained internships at the following laboratories: